amalkoodoruth/deep-learning-for-pkd-patients/README.md

 * Run the python script using: python train.py

+An example notebook is provided in the "beta" folder.

 ## TO BE IMPLEMENTED
 ### 3D Neural Network
 How does it work?